 If you are being sponsored for your textbooks

 - You can only buy textbooks from the UBC Bookstore located in the ADMIN building.

 - You will need to let the cashier know that you are being sponsored because they will have a list of how much money you are allowed to spend.
 Make sure you bring ID, otherwise they will not be able to process your purchase.

 - It is your responsibility to contact your sponsor if your books end up costing more money than your sponsor has allotted for you.
 Ask your sponsor if they can cover these costs.
 If they agree to, they need to contact the bookstore again to authorize more money.
 Or, if it's okay with your sponsor, you can buy the books and get reimbursed.
 If your sponsor will not cover the extra costs, you will have to pay for the books yourself.

 The UBCcard is your official UBC Okanagan student identification and much more.
 Use this free, all-in-one card to borrow items from the library or to access your meal plan account.

 It's your official student identification

 The UBCcard is valid for up to four years, or for the duration of your program.
-If your personal information changes, such as your legal name or student status, you must notify Student Services & Financial Support desk (University Center 2nd floor foyer) to request a new card.
+If your personal information changes, such as your legal name or student status, you must notify the Student Services desk (University Center 2nd floor foyer) to request a new card.
 You will receive it at no cost.

 It's your Library card